Omar-p/learning-notes/aws/aws.md

     - Larger version of an edge location.
 Provides another layer of caching.
     - hold more data that is accessed less frequently than edge locations.
   - ![cloudfront-architecture](images/r53-cloudfront/cloudfront-architecture.png)
+  - it's for download style operation only and upload direct to origin.

 #### cloudfront behavior